mosunit/SubdomainEnumerator/README.md

 ## Getting Started | Tool Dependencies
 Clone the repository using `git clone`.
 Then, you need to run `./install.sh`, which will install the dependecies for the tool.

+**Note:** You need to be root to install the dependencies using `install.sh`

 ## Usage
+Ensure that the script is run from the same directory from which `install.sh` is run

 ```
 Usage: go run SubdomainENumerator.go -domain [domain_to_be_enumerated]